The Apartment (1996 film): Reception

-The film was generally well received by critics, who praised it for its complex plot and stylish direction.
+In his review for BBC, Almar Haflidason rated the film 5 out of 5 stars, describing it as "a gorgeously wicked film that tests visceral foreplay to a near unbearable but satisfying climax."

 In 1998, the film won a BAFTA Award for Best Film Not in the English Language and the first British Independent Film Award for the Best Film in a Foreign Language.

 The film was also a modest hit in France with 55,565 admissions its opening weekend and 152,714 admissions total.
 Although the film was never released theatrically in the United States, it was released on DVD on August 22, 2006.
 The film was remade in the United States as Wicker Park in 2004.